-The most widely known rule for stocking a tank is one inch of fish per gallon of water.
+The most widely known rule for stocking a tank is the one inch of fish per gallon of water rule.
 While this type of calculation works as a rough estimate, it leaves plenty of room for error.
 Like people, fish are not all the same size and shape.
 Stocking a ten-gallon tank with ten inches of slender shaped Zebra Danios is not the same as stocking it with ten inches of full-bodied Goldfish.
 Larger bodied fish create far more waste, and therefore require more water volume.

 Furthermore, the fish often are not fully grown when first brought home.
 The adorable little catfish that is scarcely an inch long today could reach a half foot in size when it grows up.
 The true adult size of the fish must be used in the calculation for tank stocking.
 However, many owners have no idea how old their fish is or how large it will grow to be.
-Before making any fish purchase, always research the fish in question to determine the true adult size.
+Before making any fish purchase, always research the fish in question to determine the actual adult size.

 Another place for error is assuming the size of the tank is equivalent to the number of gallons of water it holds.
 A ten-gallon tank filled with gravel, rocks, plants, and an assortment of decorations does not hold ten gallons of water.
 In reality the water volume is often ten to fifteen percent less than the size of the tank.

 While the one-inch per gallon rule is a reasonable yardstick, it obviously has its flaws.

 Surface Area Calculation